Michelle Smith: 1996 Olympics

+Smith de Bruin was chosen as the RTÉ Sports Person of the Year in 1996 and was also named European Female Swimmer of the Year for 1996.

+1997 European Aquatics Championships

+At the 1997 European Aquatics Championships in Seville, Smith de Bruin won gold medals in the 200-metre freestyle and 400-metre individual medley, together with silver medals in the 400-metre freestyle and 200-metre butterfly.
+Her four medals constituted Ireland's entire medal haul at the championships.

+De Bruin’s 200 m freestyle victory was particularly close.
+She defeated Russia’s Nadezhda Chemezova by four hundredths of a second, setting an Irish record of 1:59.93.
+In the 400 m freestyle, she finished second behind Germany’s Dagmar Hase.
+In the concluding 200 m butterfly, Smith de Bruin led through the first 150 metres but was overtaken by Spain’s María Peláez during the final metres of the race.

+As of 2026, her four medals remain the most won by an Irish swimmer at a single edition of the European Aquatics Championships.

 Sample tampering ban

 In April 1998, an exclusive by Craig Lord in The Times newspaper broke the news that Smith faced an anti-doping challenge.
 Two years after the 1996 Summer Olympics, FINA banned Smith for four years for tampering with her urine sample using alcohol.
 She appealed the decision to the Court of Arbitration for Sport (CAS).
 Her case was heard by a panel of three sport lawyers, including Michael Beloff QC.
 Unusually for a CAS hearing, Smith's case was heard in public at her own lawyer's request.
 FINA submitted evidence from Jordi Segura, head of the IOC-accredited laboratory in Barcelona, that Smith took androstenedione, a metabolic precursor of testosterone, in the previous 10-to-12 hours before being tested.
 Smith denied this and androstenedione was not a banned substance.
 The International Olympic Committee banned androstenedione and placed it under the category of androgenic-anabolic steroids in 1997.
 The CAS upheld the ban.

 She was 28 at the time and the ban effectively ended her competitive swimming career.
 Smith was not stripped of her Olympic medals as she had never tested positive for any banned substances.

 Her coach and husband, Erik De Bruin, previously served a four-year ban for using illegal drugs during his career as a discus thrower, and her late rise to dominance in the pool largely coincided with the beginning of her coaching relationship with him, despite his lack of history in coaching swimmers.
 Smith has always maintained her denial around using illegal performance-enhancing drugs, and has withdrawn from events where the issue might be raised publicly.